ExampleTeam2/lost-and-found/deliverables/ScientificReport/scientific_report.md

 - $\tau$ is a temperature parameter.

 Finally, the cross-entropy loss is calculated between the model outputs and the smoothed labels.

----

-**Requirements:**

-1. **Understanding and Application:** This section allows students to demonstrate their understanding of various methodologies and their ability to apply appropriate techniques to their specific project.
-2. **Rationale and Justification:** Discussing the methods used provides insight into the student’s decision-making process and the rationale behind choosing specific approaches.

----

 ## Model architectures